 - 24. The Response is dated 15 June 2023 and comprises a general submission and a bundle of attached documents.
 There is no reference to these attached documents in the general submission.
-The attachment documents, inter alia, include: - (a) Quotations and cost estimates for painting works and concreting; - (b) Works permit, drawings and purchase orders; - (c) Minutes of meetings; and - (d) additional email correspondence between the parties relied upon in the general submission. - 25.
-The Response was served on 15 June 2023 pursuant to s.29 of the Act.
+The attachment documents, inter alia, include: - (a) Reports and photographs of the drainage inspections carried out on the building; - (b) Minutes of meetings; - (c) The Westpac payment advice remittance of 14 June 2023; and - (d) additional email correspondence between the parties relied upon in the general submission.

+25. The Response was served on 15 June 2023 pursuant to s.29 of the Act.